-Intern Name, Program, Email, and T number: Evaluator Name and Er mail: Date: What is your supervisory role?
+Intern Name, Program, Email, and T number: Evaluator Name and E mail: Date: What is your supervisory role?
 (Circle one.)
-ATU Campus-based Со hort ATU Content School: Which evaluation is this?
+ATU Campus-based Co ohort ATU Content School: Which evaluation is this?
 (Circle one.)
-1 2 3 4 Content and Grade: Standard 1: Middle Level Philosophy and School Organization Element a.
+1 2 3 4 Content and Grade:

+Standard 1: Middle Level Philosophy and School Organization

+Element a.
 Middle Level Philosophical Foundations:

-UNACCEPTABLE The middle level intern does not recognize and/or identify ways in which the placement school does or does not clearly exhibit the philosophical foundations of developmentally responsive middle level programs and schools.
-ACCEPTABLE The middle level intern can generally identify ways in which the placement school does or does not exhibit the philosophical foundations of developmentally responsive middle level programs and schools.
+ACCEPTABLE TARGET The middle level intern can generally identify ways in which the placement school does or does not exhibit the philosophical foundations of developmentally responsive middle level programs and schools.
 The intern can provide general examples that somewhat support this understanding.
-TARGET The middle level intern can clearly identify ways in which the placement school does or does not clearly exhibit the philosophical foundations of developmentally responsive middle level programs and schools.
-The intern can provide specific examples of this understanding.
-Element b.
-Middle Level Organization and Best Practices:
+The middle level intern can clearly identify ways in which the placement school does or does not clearly exhibit the philosophical foundations of developmentally responsive middle level programs and schools.
+The intern can provide specific examples of this understanding. ion and Best Practices: ACCEPTABLE TARGET The middle level intern mostly demonstrates and applies an acceptable level of the effective components of middle level programs and schools to foster equitable educational practices and to enhance learning for all students.

-UNACCEPTABLE

-The middle level intern does not seem to understand and/or demonstrate the effective components of middle level programs and schools.
-The intern's practices are not supported by middle level research and best practice.

-ACCEPTABLE

-The middle level intern mostly demonstrates and applies an acceptable level of the effective components of middle level programs and schools to foster equitable educational practices and to enhance learning for all students.
 Although not at target, some of the intern's practices are supported by middle level research and best practice.

-TARGET

 The middle level intern utilizes, clearly evidences, and communicates their knowledge of the effective components of middle level programs and schools to foster equitable educational practices and to enhance learning for all students.
-The intern's practices are clearly supported by middle level research and best practice.

-Standard 1 Comments/Recommendations:
+The intern's practices are clearly supported by middle level research and best practice. which the placement school does or does not exhibit the philosophical foundations of developmentally responsive middle level programs and schools.
+The intern can provide general examples that somewhat support this understanding. ion and Best Practices: ACCEPTABLE The middle level intern mostly demonstrates and applies an acceptable level of the effective components of middle level programs and schools to foster equitable educational practices and to enhance learning for all students.
+Although not at target, some

-Standard 2: Young Adolescent Development Element a.
+Standard 2: Young Adolescent Development

+Element a.
 Knowledge of Young Adolescent Development: